 Location of start

-The start is at the east end of the car park.
+The start is approximately 100m beyond the gate at the east end of the car park.

 Getting there by public transport